 So I taught my the first online class last week.
 And though I had 8 people sign up, only two showed.
 Which is whomp-whomp.
 But it’s also an issue of me staying on top of the group who signed up.
 And just… helps me understand what was going on with things that irked me about the classes I took.

 Everyone in my feed picked up a cool Covid skill.
 Baking, running, reading, reading smut via live zoom shows!
 (DM me for names.)
 As my new Covid skill I picked up a bunch of online courses.
-I learned a ton from doing workshops with more seasoned teachers but there was this… confusion that I wasn’t able to articulate… regarding at least a little bit… why we weren’t asked to do more.
+Because I took so many courses, I learned a ton from doing workshops with more seasoned teachers but there was this… confusion that I wasn’t able to articulate… regarding at least a little bit… why we weren’t asked to do more.

 Then last night I did my second storytelling class and we ended up with 5 in the class and 17 people watching.
 I have a lot of thoughts.